cncf/toc/reviews/2020-strimzi-annual.md

 Strimzi can be also installed using Helm charts or using OperatorHub.io which is part of the Operator Framework project.

-Strimzi joined CNCF Sandbox in September 2019.
+Strimzi joined CNCF Sandbox in September 2019 ([slides from TOC presentation proposing Strimzi to CNCF Sandbox](https://docs.google.com/presentation/d/1bijEpuwaaa6jR1D5PAjyW731-j6Xc1TFHJuUh_FwwK8/edit#slide=id.g5628e016b1_46_346)).

 ## Contribution activity